 Stoneware could be a great option, though it does limit visibility, can be heavy to move about, and is often a bit more difficult to keep clean.
 Opt for a glazed stoneware so that bacteria is not given free reign inside the porous walls of the stone.

-Plastic containers can also work, but plastic does degrade and leach over time, making it the least appealing option, personally.
+Plastic containers can also work, but plastic does degrade and leach over time, making it the least appealing option, in my opinion.

 Much of the decision of container comes down to personal preference, but you will also want to make sure it’s open enough to reach your starter and clean it out thoroughly.

-No, (unless you are keeping it in the fridge) your starter is a living thing and needs to breathe.
+No, your starter is a living thing and needs to breathe.
 You want to keep it covered so that dust and hair and other messes do not find their way in, but too much air exposure can cause the starter to form a crusty top layer which is nice to avoid.
 Whether you use a tea towel or a loose fitting lid, you can still keep your starter clean while allowing it to breathe.

 I found a glass container that has a wooden lid.
 The lid has a silicone band to make it airtight.
 When storing the starter in the refrigerator would this container be ok to use?